 Even though our agency started 30 years ago (with the latest iteration beginning in 2004 when Danny Mager and I joined the firm), we hadn’t taken the time to define the WHY.
-Prior to Staples Marketing, I was fortunate to be part of a number of successful companies that used “The Golden Circle” principle whether they knew it or not.
+I was fortunate to be part of a number of successful companies that used “The Golden Circle” principle whether they knew it or not.
 These companies helped shape my outlook for the kind of work we do today as well as the kind of agency we’ve become.
 And looking back over the years, I know there are many organizations that have impacted the WHY for me personally, including my experience growing up in Scouting and my involvement more recently in Rotary International.

 So, while some of you may know WHY your company exists, for those of you who don’t — know that it’s never too late.

 Next time I’ll share our Mission, Vision and exciting news about where our agency is headed.